-Raider Review provides an opportunity to cultivate skills as a writer, editor, photographer, or videographer while members research stories, conduct interviews, compile content, compose articles, and design the page layouts that are featured on our online site, www.raiderreview.org.
-Active club members may become eligible to apply for membership in the Quill & Scroll Honor Society during their second year of club participation.
+Raider Review provides an opportunity to cultivate skills as a writer, editor, photographer, and videographer while members research stories, conduct interviews, compile content, compose articles, and design the page layouts that are featured on our newspaper’s site, www.raiderreview.org.
+Active club members may become eligible to apply for membership in the Quill & Scroll International Honor Society during their second year of club participation.

 Mrs. Helena Asquini

 Promoting the value of life from womb to the tomb, students partner with the Respect Life Office to sponsor service projects such as diaper drives and to participate in the Life Chain, March for Life, and 40 Days for Life.